-There are several paths to parenthood; determining the right one for you is largely dependent on the cause of your infertility.
+There are several paths to parenthood, determining the right one for you is largely dependent on the cause of your infertility.
 One of our first steps in creating a detailed, personalized treatment plan for you is a diagnosis of your infertility issues.
+Your Reproductive Endocrinologist will determine which is the appropriate fertility test procedure or procedures for you.

 Ovarian Reserve Assessment